inoxlang/inox/docs/http-server-reference.md

 ## Development Servers

-A development server is a HTTP**S** server that binds to `localhost:8080` (or `localhost:8081`).
-HTTP servers that are created in development environments and that listen to `localhost:8080` **do not bind to anything.** Instead each server informs the corresponding development server that it is the target server for requests with a specific value for the header `X-Dev-Session-Key` to them.
+A development server is a HTTPS server that binds to `localhost:8080` (or `localhost:8081`).
+HTTP servers in development environments that are configured to listen on localhost:8080 do not bind to anything.
+Instead each server informs the corresponding **development server** that it is the target server for requests with a specific value for the header `X-Dev-Session-Key`.
 Each development environment has its own development session key.

 ```mermaid
 flowchart LR